-9 In either instance arrangements must be implemented restricting the admission of children to the showing of any film in accordance with either the BBFC classification or recommendation made by the Licensing Authority.
+9 Arrangements must be implemented restricting the admission of children to the showing of any film, in accordance with either the BBFC classification or recommendation made by the Licensing Authority.

-10 If films and TV programmes are shown at an event, a 'non-theatrical' (i.e. not being shown in a cinema) film licence may be required.
+10 If films and TV programmes are to be shown at an event, a 'non-theatrical' (i.e. not being shown in a cinema) film licence may be required.
 Licences can be obtained from companies such as Filmbank and the Motion Picture Licensing Corporation (MPLC).